 Even when you are not using your phone, it constantly communicates with cell phone towers or Base Transceiver Station (BTS) through radio channels.
 There are some basic protocols such as Signalling System No.7 (SS7) and Short Message Peep to Peer Protocol (SMPP.)

 SMPP features in IP domains and SS7 is used between core elements.
 If you have a GSM signal, you can send and receive text messages, regardless of the state of your cellular data.
 Some operators provide Wi-Fi calling services to send and receive voice calls and legacy SMS.

 If you cannot receive texts with cellular data off, the problem may lie with your device settings or with your network service provider.
 Here’s how to ensure your phone is open to receive texts:

 - Ensure that your current/active phone number is in the Send & Receive field.

 If these check out on your phone and you still cannot receive texts, contact your service provider because your account setup may have an issue.

 Cellular data is one of your links to the internet, and when you turn it off on your iPhone, you lose access to some services or functions, depending on your settings.
 With its cellular connections (3G, 45, 5G, LTE, etc.), cellular allows your phone to connect to a data network.

-When you turn off cellular data on your iPhone, your phone may automatically switch to Wi-Fi if there is a Wi-Fi network available.
+When you turn off cellular data on your iPhone, your phone may automatically switch to Wi-Fi if a Wi-Fi network is available.
 Wi-Fi works for most of your communications, including calls, emails, social media interactions, etc.